 Does your dog eat dry food only?

 Every feeder on this list works with dry kibble.
-Most cannot handle wet food, semi-moist food, or raw food.
-If your dog eats primarily wet food, an automatic feeder is harder to find.
-You’d need something with a refrigerated compartment, and those are rare and expensive.
-Be honest with yourself about this before spending money on a device you can’t use with your dog’s actual diet.
+Most feeders can’t handle wet food, semi-moist food, or raw food.
+If your dog eats primarily wet food, finding an automatic feeder will be harder.
+You’ll need a feeder with a refrigerated compartment, and those are rare and expensive.

 How big is your dog?